Melchy/Ridge/readme.md

 ```

-If your application returns 500 instead of throwing exception it is possible that you forgot to register
+Note that if your application returns 500 instead of throwing exception it is possible that you forgot to register
 Ridge middleware (see setup).

 ## Complex example

-Ridge can handle nearly all the use cases you can imagine.
-Following example show call of complex action:

 ```csharp
 // notice that you don't have to use endpoint routing